Tunnel-Labs/typegeese/readme.md

 **Hyperschema:** An object containing a schema, migrations, and the  on foreign model delete actions.

-**Hypermodel:** A model augmented with migrations and delete behavior.

 ## Migrations

 Typegeese comes with support for built-in schema migrations.
 It does this by adding a `_v` property to every document that tracks the document's current schema version.